microsoft/ChakraCore-wiki/Roadmap.md

 ChakraCore 1.10.0 includes more JavaScript and WebAssembly feature updates, performance enhancements, and JSRT APIs.
 See notable changes below.

-Also shout-out to @rhuanjl, @fatcerberous, OSS-Fuzz, and Google Project Zero for their contributions during this release!
+Also shout-out to @rhuanjl, @fatcerberus, OSS-Fuzz, and Google Project Zero for their contributions during this release!

 #### Language
 - Improved support for Intl/ICU (see [use ICU on Windows](https://github.com/Microsoft/ChakraCore/wiki/Building-ChakraCore#windows--icu-experimental))